Paymentshield/api-docs/source/index.html.md

  * Catalogue Service

-# Register to use the API

-To integrate with us and start exploring and selling PSL policies, please visit our [Developer portal][developerportal] and complete the signup form to receive your `SystemId` and Test User credentials.

 # Environments

 The code samples on this page use the UAT environment, which you should use for integration.